The Tools, Essentials, and Must-Haves Every Gardener Should Own

 The last pair you'll ever buy.
 This expert stainless clipper has a divot to whisk away sap, rubber bumpers to absorb shock, and a notch for cutting wire.
 All parts are replaceable.

-Hand forged in the Netherlands, this three-tined classic, which is long enough to reach under shrubs, makes turning soil, mixing in fertilizer, and unearthing big weeds a pleasure.
+This four-tined cultivator is long enough to reach under shrubs, simplifying tasks like turning soil, mixing in fertilizer, and unearthing big weeds.

 Best Border Spade

-Compact when not in use, this lightweight coiled hose can extend up to fifty feet to reach all corners of the yard.
+Compact when not in use, this lightweight coiled hose can extend up to 50 feet to reach all corners of the yard.

 Sophie Conran Hand Fork